 The Vatican Museums require the names and birth dates of all participants in your group.
 Once you have added the reservation to your shopping cart, please enter the names and birth dates in the provided field on the order form.

 Save time ordering!
 Add all the museum tickets you want into your basket, then fill in the form and send your request.

 IMPORTANT NOTE: The time you select on the order form is your preferred time.
 The museum will automatically confirm the closest available time, which can be any time during opening hours on the selected date, if your preferred time is no longer available.

 Please read the Ordering Information page before placing your reservations.

 Guided tour of the Vatican Gardens, which includes access (without guide) to the Vatican Museums and the Sistine Chapel

-Thematic Art and Faith Guided Tour of the Vatican Museums and Saint Peter's Basilica.
+The thematic visit Art and Faith: Guided Tour of the Vatican Museums and Saint Peter's Basilica.

 For all the guided tours you may stay inside the museums at the end of the guided visit, until closing time.